Lenders give lukewarm approval to Greek aid tranche

 "It is essential that the authorities put more emphasis on structural reforms in the public sector and the economy more broadly," the statement said.

-European Union leaders are racing to put together a second, 109 billion euro bailout deal agreed in July to try to prevent the Greek crisis from spreading out of control, after the first 110 billion euro bailout proved insufficient.
+European Union leaders are racing to put together a second, 109 billion euro bailout deal agreed in July to try to prevent the Greek crisis from spreading out of control, after an initial 110 billion euro bailout proved insufficient.

-After Greece admitted it would admit its debt targets for this year, there is growing doubt whether the planned second bailout will be enough either.
+"It was a political decision, not a decision for experts or economists to take.
+They are not ready yet to take the risk of pulling the plug on Greece," said Joerg Kraemer, a Frankfurt-based economist at Commerzbank.

 This was the troika's last review under the first bailout and the inspectors said the success of Greek program now hinged on getting enough private sector and state funding for the second program.

-The troika confirmed Greece would miss its 2011 deficit target because of a deeper than expected recession but also slippages in implementation.
+The inspectors confirmed Greece would miss its 2011 deficit target because of a deeper-than-expected recession but also slippages in implementation.
 Additional measures, if applied rigorously, should be sufficient to meet 2012 targets.

 But it said even more belt-tightening would be required to achieve 2013-2014 targets and that should be in place by mid-2012.